 ‘Impairment or (-) reversal of impairment on financial assets not measured at fair value through profit or loss’ shall also include the amounts written off - as defined in paragraph 72, 74 and 165(b) of this Part of this Annex- that exceed the amount of the loss allowance at the date of write-off and are therefore recognised as a loss directly in profit or loss, as well as recoveries of previously written-off amounts recorded directly to the statement of profit or loss.

+Under IFRS, ‘Income or (-) expenses on investments in subsidiaries, joint ventures and associates’, ‘Income or (-) expenses on investment properties and other non-financial assets’ and ‘Income or (-) expenses on investing financial assets and on any related financial instruments’ shall include amounts of income and expenses on assets classified in the ‘investing category’ (which are not considered as institutions’ main business activities) and any other income and expenses related to assets classified in the ‘investing category’.
+As explained above in paragraph 30i of this Part, appropriate reclassifications of income and expenses using the residual items of the statement of profit or loss shall be done in case of different main business activities.

-share of profit or loss from subsidiaries, associates and joint ventures which are accounted for under the equity method in the regulatory scope of consolidation shall be reported ..
+‘Income or (-) expenses on investments in subsidiaries, joint ventures and associates - share of profit or loss from subsidiaries, associates and joint ventures which are accounted for under the equity method in the regulatory scope of consolidation’ shall be reported in the ‘Investing category’, regardless of the institution’s main business activities, in accordance with IFRS 18.55 (a).
 According to IAS 28.10, the carrying amount of the investment shall be reduced by the amount of dividends paid by those entities.
-The impairment on those investments shall be reported in Impairment or (-) reversal of impairment of investments in subsidiaries, joint ventures and associates)’.
-Gains or losses on derecognition of these investments shall be reported in accordance with paragraph 55 and 56of this Part.
+The impairment on those investments shall be reported in ‘Income or (-) expenses on investments in subsidiaries, joint ventures and associates - Impairment or (-) reversal of impairment of investments in subsidiaries, joint ventures and associates’.
+Gains or losses on derecognition of these investments shall be reported in accordance with paragraph 56 and 56iv of this Part.

-.

-‘Profit or loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations’ shall include profit or loss generated by non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations.
+54i) ‘Income or (-) expenses on investments in subsidiaries, joint ventures and associates - Dividend income on investments in subsidiaries, joint ventures and associates accounted for using other than equity method’ shall include the dividends of those investments where they are accounted for using other than the equity method .

+‘

 Under IFRS, the gains or losses on derecognition of investments in subsidiaries, joint ventures and associates shall be reported within ‘Profit or (-) loss before tax from discontinued operations’ where they are considered discontinued operations under IFRS 5.
-Where investments in subsidiaries, joint ventures and associates are derecognised without being previously classified as held for sale and without being qualified as discontinued operations under IFRS 5, any gains or losses on derecognition of these investments shall be reported in ‘ Gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, net’, irrespective of the consolidation method applied.
-Under national GAAP based on BAD, all gains and losses on derecognition of investments in subsidiaries, joint ventures and associates shall be reported in ‘Gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, net’.
+Where investments in subsidiaries, joint ventures and associates are derecognised without being previously classified as held for sale and without being qualified as discontinued operations under IFRS 5, any gains or losses on derecognition of these investments shall be reported in ‘Income or (-) expenses on investments in subsidiaries, joint ventures and associates - Gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, net’, irrespective of the consolidation method applied.
+Under national GAAP based on BAD, all gains and losses on derecognition of investments in subsidiaries, joint ventures and associates shall be reported in ‘Income or (-) expenses on investments in subsidiaries, joint ventures and associates - Gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, net’.